mbrukman/sense-engine/README.md

 [![Build Status](https://travis-ci.org/SensePlatform/sense-engine.png)](https://travis-ci.org/SensePlatform/sense-engine)

 [Sense](https://senseplatform.com) is a collaborative cloud platform for data science that makes it radically easier to build, scale, and deploy data analysis and big data analytics projects, regardless of the  tools you use.
 Sense has built in support for R, Python, and JavaScript, but can be extended to any interactive tool such as a language like [Julia](http://julialang.org/) or cluster computing framework like  [Spark](http://spark.incubator.apache.org/).
-Once built, engines can be installed by any user.
-We expect more official engines to supported as Sense develops.

 This module gives you everything you need to build an Sense engine for favorite programming language or interactive  data analysis tool.
 By building on Sense, you automatically get a eautiful cloud user interface,  shared project filestem, private project network, autoprovisioning pool of workers, exported jobs, and powerful REST API.
 Sense allows you to focus on the core of your engine and get all the rest for free.
 Users benefit from the same highly productive experience and workflow across engines.

 ![Sense R Engine](https://s3.amazonaws.com/sense-files/rscreenshot.png)

+We're just getting started.
+Expect engines to get even more powerful soon.

 ## Writing a New Engine

 Sense uses NodeJS's [NPM](https://npmjs.org/) modules as a standard interface and isolated installation mechanism for engines.
-If you're familiar with NodeJS modules, writing an engine for Sense is simple.
+If you're familiar with (NodeJS)[http://nodejs.org/] modules, writing an engine for Sense is simple.

-Engines just implement a basic Engine API and include a `sense` entry in the modules `package.json` file.
+Engines implement a basic Engine API and include a `sense` entry in the modules `package.json` file.
 Full details are below.
-The `examples` folder includes a simple engine to get you started.
+The `examples` folder includes a simple example to get you started.
 For a more complete example, see Sense's [JavaScript](http://github.com/SensePlatform/sense-js-engine) engine.

 ## Installing a New Engine